Aciz/legacy-config/README.md

 ```

 ### Spawntimer binds
-Spawntimer binds are bound to arrow keys Following table visualizes the binds in arrow keys.
+Spawntimer binds are bound to arrow keys, right shift and right control.
+Following table visualizes the binds in arrow keys.

 ```
             -------------